shaj482/starter-hugo-academic/content/home/experience.md

     location: Aberystwyth, Wales
     date_start: '2013-09-01'
     date_end: '2019-05-28'
-    description: |2- Taught on a range of undergraduate modules in the areas of security and intelligence, 20th century history, current events, and propoganda studies.
+    description: Taught on a range of undergraduate modules in International Politics.

 design:
   columns: '2'